therandhirray/Netflix---Clone/README.md

-# Netflix-Clone
+# Netflix-Clone Project 🤴
-This is my first Github Repository
+This is my first Project and Repository on Github
 <br>
-Author : Randhir
+Author : Randhir Ray